mattpap/masters-thesis/sphinx/src/introduction.rst

-polynomials (factoring, expansion, Gröbner bases), pattern matching, solving (algebraic, difference and differential equations, and systems of equations), symbolic matrices (determinants, LU decomposition, eigenvalues/eigenvectors), 2D and 3D plotting, unicode pretty printing of expressions and more.
+polynomials (factoring, expansion, Gröbner bases), pattern matching, solving (algebraic, difference and differential equations, and systems of equations), symbolic matrices (determinants, LU decomposition, eigenvalues/eigenvectors), 2D and 3D plotting, Unicode pretty printing of expressions and more.
 Lets consider a few nontrivial examples of SymPy's capabilities::